Spencer Furze had suffered five years of neurological and muscular pain in his back, neck, head and legs:

 I thoroughly recommend Alexander Technique and Jill as a teacher to anyone looking for a holistic, time efficient way to improve in sport as well as all other aspects of life.

 After the first lesson I began to see immediate improvement in my vocal technique.
 What I didn't expect was how the Technique would have such a great impact on my everyday life.
 I found Jill's lessons to be very calming, relaxing and thought-provoking.

 The Alexander Technique has made me approach life at a slower pace, I feel more centred as a person and far more confident, and in general better equipped to handle whatever life throws my way.

 Mark Ingrams, a city solicitor, recovered from work-related stress:

-Junior Adewakun is a young footballer who took twenty weekly lessons:
+Junior Adewakun is a teenage footballer who took twenty weekly lessons:

 Chris Adams' son has mild dyspraxia, and his confidence was low: